stepbystepcode/Foam-Agent/README.md

-# OpenFOAM Agent
+# Foam-Agent

 ## Introduction

-**OpenFOAM Agent** is an AI-driven automation system designed to enhance the efficiency of **OpenFOAM** workflows.
+**Foam-Agent** is an AI-driven automation system designed to enhance the efficiency of **OpenFOAM** workflows.
 By leveraging **retrieval-augmented generation (RAG), reinforcement learning (RL), and multi-agent collaboration**, OpenFOAM Agent optimizes the process of case setup, execution, and analysis.

 This system **reduces manual intervention**, allowing engineers to **focus on simulation insights** rather than repetitive file management.
 Whether you're running large-scale simulations or optimizing workflows, OpenFOAM Agent provides a **scalable and intelligent** solution.